ksyx/go-shortlink/README.md

-# A "go" short-link service
+# A "go" short-link service with Azure AD

 ## Background
 The first time I encountered "go" links was at Google.
 Anyone on the corporate